-the upper side.
-Then he moved and came and built here at Sikhaleniseligundvwane xx .

-- (PD) [re: ch indicated that re interpolation of speakers wrong, re: yes there are no speakers indicated in the jotters, but quite clearly somebody else is speaking at the moment, and since there is only one person that are doing the questioning, it seems likely that it is PD it seems that the transcriber made a mistake.
-I'd suggest we listen to the tapes to solve this problem] - But make, who was the umntfwanenkhosi whom they were with?
+(PD) [re: ch indicated that re interpolation of speakers wrong. re: yes there are no speakers indicated in the jotters, but quite clearly somebody else is speaking at the moment, and since there is only one person that are doing the questioning, it seems likely that it is ?D - it seems that the transcriber made a mistake.
+I'd suggest we listen to the tapes to solve this problem]

+But make, who was the umntfwanenkhosi whom they were with?
 Who was there?
-When they moved from there at 'the rock of Ngwane' it is said it is at kaZombodze.
+When they moved \\ from there at 'the rock of Ngwane' it is said it is at kaZombodze.
 Can you remember where?
-They were with whom? - (JD) [re: see above comment: although the mother of JD is addressed make is it her that answers? she only speaks once in this interview] - I will tell you, they were with Ndvungunye when they [p6] built here at Sikhaleni as they were not lahlawa there at kaNgwane, they are there at Mbilaneni where they were buried those bantfwabenkhosi, here at our place before.
-This also makes me happy because I know about the utsambo [check tape for correct transcription, siswaii and english differ] of mine where I came from and where I was born.
-I do not hear it in the stories.
-It was Liba because of Ngwane.
+They were with whom?

+(ID) [re: see above comment: although the mother of ID is addressed make is it her that answers? she only speaks once in this interview.]

+I will tell you, they were with Ndvungunye when they [p6] built here at Sikhaleni sai as they were not lahlawa there at kaNgwane, they are there at Mbilaneni where they were buried those bantfwabenkhosi, here at our place before.
+This also makes me happy because I know about the utsambo check tape for correct transcription, SiSwati and english differ of mine where I came from and where I was born.
+I do not hear it in the stories. \ It was Liba because of Ngwane.
 Then this Liba begot these, Bhukwane and others.
+Nine bekunene.
-Nine bekunene. - (?D)Was your arrival here during the time when Somhlolo was at Zombodze or it was during the time when he was still at Shiselweni compared to the was at Zombodze or it was during the time. - (JD)He was there, there at Zombodze. - (PD)[p7] Do you have information which you can tell us about Ngwane? - (JD) Awu, the stories of Ngwane who begot all the kings of here in kaNgwane.
-I have little information which I was told by the iNdlavela the one which bore bobabe that when it [re: who is this it] brought down the residence of kaNgwane from Lubonjeni to

-^gat this point in the conversation some-one is whispering in the back ground.
+(?D)Was your arrival here during the time when Somhlolo was at Zombodze or it was during the time when he was still at Shiselweni exemple.

+(JD)He was there, there at Zombodze.

+(?D)[p7] Do you have information which you can tell us about Ngwane?

+(JD) Awu, the stories of Ngwane who begot all the kings of here in kaNgwane.
+I have little information which I was told by the ANdlavela - the one which bore bobabe - that when it re: who is this it brought down the residence of kaNgwane from Lubonjeni to build at Golela Ngwane was already there.
+After the coming down of Ngwane, after they had come down to Golela, he did not settle, that umntfwana there, he was taken to be concealed there in Godlwako where it is called the 'Rock of Ngwane'.
+He was being gat this point in the conversation some-one is whispering in the back ground.

-^hlahlawa from verb (ku)lahla: to throw away, discard; bury; abandon, reject; lose, waste; condemn, find guilty.
-The transcriber notes that this word is used as a euphemistic term for burying. iOriginal has: kitsi.
+hlahlawa from verb (ku)lahla: to throw away, discard; bury; abandon, reject; lose, waste; condemn, find guilty.
+The transcriber notes that this word is used as a euphemistic term for burying.

+&lt;sup>iOriginal has: kitsi.

-1Original has: emuva, literally, behind.
+&lt;sup>jOriginal has: emuva, literally, behind.

-^kIt seem likely to be umtsambo: literally, a vein.
+kIt seem likely to be umtsambo: literally, a vein.
 The real essence (of a matter).

-Original has: ngaNgwane.
+&lt;sup>1Original has: ngaNgwane.

-^mOriginal has: sfundza, literally, to urinate.
+&lt;sup>mOriginal has: sfundza, literally, to urinate.
 This word also carries the figurative connotation to continue to beget children.

-^aOriginal has plural form of you.
+&lt;sup>aOriginal has plural form of you.

-^bOriginal has: ngulesikhatsi
+bOriginal has: ngulesikhatsi

-^cOriginal has: ngulesikhatsi. [re: ch wants me to delete this; but it is an indication of time in the sikhatsi sense ie. thus not ordinary way of talking about the past]
+&lt;sup>cOriginal has: ngulesikhatsi. [re: ch wants me to delete this; but it is an indication of time in the sikhatsi sense ie. thus not ordinary way of talking about the past ]

-^dOriginal has: indzaba.
+&lt;sup>dOriginal has: indzaba.

-^eOriginal has: tsfundza literally, to urinate.
+&lt;sup>eOriginal has: tsfundza literally, to urinate.
 This word also carries the figurative connotation to continue to beget children.